Skip to content

 Baking at high altitude is a different science.
 Lower air pressure makes leavening gases expand faster, liquids evaporate more quickly, and water boil at lower temperatures.
 But once you understand the rules, you can adapt any recipe perfectly.

-If you live in Denver (5,280 ft), Albuquerque (5,312 ft), Salt Lake City (4,226 ft), or anywhere above 3,000 feet, you've probably experienced cakes that rise beautifully then collapse, cookies that spread too fast, or breads that seem to over-proof in minutes.
-This guide explains exactly why — and what to do about it.
+If you live in Denver (5,280 ft), Albuquerque (5,312 ft), Salt Lake City (4,226 ft), or anywhere above 3,000 feet, you already know the feeling: cakes that rise beautifully and then collapse, cookies that spread into puddles, breads that seem to over-proof in minutes.
+This guide explains exactly why that happens — and what to do about it.

 Why Altitude Changes Baking

-At sea level, the atmospheric pressure is about 14.7 psi.
-At 5,000 feet, it drops to about 12.2 psi — an 17% reduction.
-This lower pressure has three main effects on baking:
+At sea level, atmospheric pressure sits at about 14.7 psi.
+At 5,000 feet, it drops to about 12.2 psi — a 17% reduction.
+That sounds small, but it has three very real effects on baking:

 1. Leavening gases expand faster.
-CO₂ bubbles from baking powder, baking soda, and yeast meet less atmospheric resistance, so they grow bigger and faster.
-This initially causes a dramatic rise — then the structure collapses before it can set, because the heat hasn't had time to firm up the proteins and starches.
+CO₂ bubbles from baking powder, baking soda, and yeast hit less resistance, so they grow bigger and faster.
+You get a dramatic rise — and then the structure collapses before the heat can set the proteins and starches.
+You've seen it happen.

 2. Liquids evaporate faster.
-Less atmospheric pressure means moisture escapes more readily from batters and doughs during baking.
-The result: dry, crumbly textures unless you compensate by adding more liquid.
+Less pressure means moisture escapes more easily from batters and doughs during baking.
+The result is dry, crumbly textures — unless you add more liquid to compensate.

 High Altitude Adjustment Table